Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: The main result

-\begin{prop} If $G$ relatively hyperbolic, is residually finite, with a fiber $F$, then for all sufficiently large $m$, the group $G/ K^{(m)}$ is relatively hyperbolic relatively to the subgroups $P_i/N_i^{(m)}$ that are finite, and the group $G/ K^{(m,f)}$ is relatively hyperbolic relatively to the subgroups $P_i/N_i^{(m,f)}$, which are virtually cyclic.
+\begin{prop} If $G$ is a finitely generated relatively hyperbolic group, that is residually finite, with a fibre $F$, then for every sufficiently large $m$, the group $G/ K^{(m)}$ is hyperbolic relative to the subgroups $P_i/N_i^{(m)}$, which are finite, and the group $G/ K^{(m,f)}$ is hyperbolic relative to the subgroups $P_i/N_i^{(m,f)}$, which are virtually cyclic.

 In both cases, $G/ K^{(m)}$ and $G/ K^{(m,f)}$ are word-hyperbolic.
 Moreover, in the second case, the image of $P_i/N_i^{(m,f)}$ in $G/ K^{(m,f)}$ is a subgroup that is its own normaliser. \end{prop}